ansible/awx/docs/auth/oauth.md

 - System admin is able to see and manipulate every token in the system;
 - Organization admins will be able to see and manipulate all tokens belonging to Organization members;
+  System Auditors can see all tokens and applications
 - Other normal users will only be able to see and manipulate their own tokens.
 > Note: Users can only see the token or refresh-token _value_ at the time of creation ONLY.

-#### Using OAuth 2 token system for Personal Access Tokens (PAT)
+#### Using OAuth 2 Token System for Personal Access Tokens (PAT)
 The most common usage of OAuth 2 is authenticating users.
 The `token` field of a token is used as part of the HTTP authentication header, in the format `Authorization: Bearer <token field value>`.
 This _Bearer_ token can be obtained by doing a curl to the `/api/o/token/` endpoint.
 For example:
 ```
 curl -ku <user>:<password> -H "Content-Type: application/json" -X POST \
 -d '{"description":"Tower CLI", "application":null, "scope":"write"}' \
-https://localhost:8043/api/v2/users/1/personal_tokens/ | python -m json.tool
+https://<awx>/api/v2/users/1/personal_tokens/ | python -m json.tool
 ```
 Here is an example of using that PAT to access an API endpoint using `curl`:
 ```
-curl -H "Authorization: Bearer kqHqxfpHGRRBXLNCOXxT5Zt3tpJogn" http://localhost:8013/api/v2/credentials/
+curl -H "Authorization: Bearer kqHqxfpHGRRBXLNCOXxT5Zt3tpJogn" http://<awx>/api/v2/credentials/
 ```

 According to OAuth 2 specification, users should be able to acquire, revoke and refresh an access token.
-In AWX the equivalent, and the easiest, way of doing that is creating a token, deleting a token, and deleting a token quickly followed by creating a new one.
+In AWX the equivalent, and easiest, way of doing that is creating a token, deleting a token, and deleting a token quickly followed by creating a new one.

 The specification also provides standard ways of doing this.
 RFC 6749 elaborates on those topics, but in summary, an OAuth 2 token is officially acquired via authorization using